cschreib/sublime-TestManager/README.md

 The builtin framework class for Google Test is a good example to emulate, and has one of the simplest parser.
 See `test_frameworks/gtest.py`.

+You can then either publish this framework as a separate Sublime Text plugin, or offer to contribute it to this repository to make it available by default.

 ## Custom test status colors